-- We need to have apps that provide services either individually or across an ecosystem that are customer and user centric.
+- Apps that provide services either individually or across an ecosystem that are customer and user centric.

-- We need to map what and where our data is, and how it is managed
+- Map what and where our data is, and how it is managed

-- We need to create a secure environment for users and customers to transact within
+- Create a secure environment for users and customers to transact within

 - We need to ensure there is a succession plan for these applications, so they stay relevant and don’t end up being legacy in 5 years’ time.